 Reverse Paper LBO Step #4: Determine Exit EBITDA

-To find the required EBITDA at Exit, we will divide the Exit Enterprise Value by our expected EV/EBITDA Multiple at the end of Year 5.
+To find the required EBITDA at Exit, we divide the Exit Enterprise Value by the expected EV/EBITDA Multiple in Year 5.

-In Private Equity, it is generally accepted practice to assume the Exit EV/EBITDA Multiple is the same as the Entry EV/EBITDA multiple.
+In PE, it is generally OK to assume the Exit EV/EBITDA Multiple is the same as the Entry multiple.

-And while there are exceptions to this Rule in real life, you can safely make this assumption in a Paper LBO exercise.
+While there are exceptions to this Rule, you can safely make this assumption in a Paper LBO exercise.

 Below we make that assumption, and you can see that the Business will need to generate about $25M of EBITDA to achieve the targeted return.